 - eliminating considerable fossil fuel expense from present-day bills; and

 - limiting the electricity production tax used to replace Montana’s coal severance tax .
-A small increase $2.40/year for 5 years for average electricity consumers will help pay for retraining displaced fossil-fuel workers and enhanced unemployment compensation to them during the retraining period.
+A small increase $1.20/month for 14 years for average electricity consumers will help pay for retraining ~7200 displaced fossil-fuel workers and coal-dependent workers, and enhanced unemployment compensation to them during the retraining period.

-- For a more detailed explanation of what is in I-184 and the tax to replace Montana’s coal severance tax (which will raise less revenue as coal use dwindles) click EXPLANATION OF I-184
+- For a more detailed explanation of what is in I-187 and the tax to replace Montana’s coal severance tax (which will raise less revenue as coal use dwindles) click EXPLANATION OF I-187

 This page updated on 8/1/2019